-[†] giovanni.morlino@inaf.it; https://orcid.org/0000-0002-5014-4817 doubts concerning the standard picture of CR transport illustrated above.
-In fact several authors have advocated the idea that positrons and antiprotons are purely secondary products of CR interactions [19-21], with no need for alternative sources or exotic models, provided the standard interpretation of the grammage is deeply changed.
+Nevertheless, the occurrence that the shape of the spectra of positrons, antiprotons and protons is very similar justifies some doubts concerning the standard picture of CR transport illustrated above.
+In fact several authors have advocated the idea that positrons and antiprotons are purely secondary products of CR interactions [21-23], with no need for alternative sources or exotic models, provided the standard interpretation of the grammage is deeply changed.
 In order to accommodate the energy decrease of the grammage as inferred from the B/C ratio (and other secondary-to-primary ratios) it was suggested, following the idea of nested leaky-box put forward in Ref.
-[22], that sources may be surrounded by regions of enhanced grammage, the so-called cocoons [21].
-These regions would dominate CR grammage up to $\sim \text{TeV/n}$, while at higher energies the grammage would be accumulated mainly throughout the ISM, and in an energy independent manner.
+[24], that sources may be surrounded by regions of enhanced grammage, the so-called cocoons [23].
+These regions would dominate CR grammage up to ~TeV/n, while at higher energies the grammage would be accumulated mainly throughout the ISM, and in an energy independent manner.
 None of these assumptions, at this point, is much more than just a working hypothesis.